Explore sample internship opportunities below from previous years. New Opportunities will be posted soon and registration will open in early 2026.

 Psychology | Nervous System Science | Mind-Body Connection | Experience Design

-How might we design a free and accessible introduction to somatic therapy’s core principles that helps people understand how stress lives in the body and decide whether this approach is right for them?
+How might we design a simple, accessible experience that helps people understand how stress shows up in the body and apply practical techniques to manage it?

 Somatic Swell Counselling